Effort—what MacArthur Genius Grant winner Angela Duckworth famously dubbed “grit”—is essential to success.

 Even a well-performing system can always be optimized, so going through this step is crucial.

+- Gap.
 This one is easy.
 Simply carry over the gaps you identified in the previous step, starting with the most underperforming areas first.
-In our example, we’ve chosen email because that’s where the widest gap between performance and potential exists.
+In our example, we’ve chosen email, because that’s where the widest gap between performance and potential exists.

-Because manufacturing built the products with materials different from what the customer expects based on advertising.
+Because manufacturing built the products with materials different from what the customer expected, based on advertising.

 2. Why did manufacturing build the products with different materials than advertised?